Arts and Communication Pre-College Studio Programs

 - Explore cultural aspects of the arts scene in Boston and surrounding environs

 - Explore the issues and options available for an effective future in an undergraduate education

-- Develop skills necessary for effective auditioning and interviewing for college musical theatre programs
+- Develop skills necessary for effective auditioning and interviewing for college musical theater programs